epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 outlined how Swaptacular's Payments Web API works.
 In this post, I will talk about Swaptacular's *digital coins*.

-Every Swaptaclar currency is uniquely identified by its *debtor ID* (a 64-bit integer number).
+Every Swaptacular currency is uniquely identified by its *debtor ID* (a 64-bit integer number).
 In principal, the only thing that you need to know in order to create an account with a given currency, is the currency's debtor ID.
 In practice however, before you decide to create an account, you